Since 1890 the Booth Museum has supported a scientific approach to wildlife conservation and the environment.

 - Taxonomic research on South American butterflies including the describing of five new species from the Arthur Hall collections.

 - Herbarium studies of local flora published as the Sussex Plant Atlas.

 - The description of many fossil insects new to science discovered in 140 million year old rocks of the Weald

-- Local butterfly and moth collections, contributing to published volumes on their distribution in Sussex
+- Local butterfly and moth collections, providing data to publications on their distribution in Sussex

 - Studies of DNA taken from birds of prey in the collections